-Applicants must certify that all the answers given are true, complete and accurate.
-To ensure data is current, BIA Enrollment Specialists request updated tribal enrollment information from the Tribe or an individual tribal member before each Secretarial Election or distribution of funds.
+Applicants must certify answers given are true, complete and accurate.
+To ensure data is current, BIA Enrollment Specialists request updated tribal enrollment information from the Tribe or an individual tribal member before each Secretarial election or distribution of funds.

 User account information is provided directly by the user during account creation and can be updated by the user.
 Users are responsible for the currency of their records.